organicaudio/useful-code-snippets2/docs/kuberentes.md

 # Kuberentes

 Kubernetes (K8s) allows to deploy multiple containers on one or multiple host systems.
+The [offial documentation of k8s](https://kubernetes.io/docs/) is outstanding.

 ## terms